seviolin/Letterboxd-Movie-Review-Python-Analysis/README.md

 # Letterboxd-Movie-Review-Python-Analysis
-A data analysis project using Python to explore and visualize movie review data from Letterboxd that I found in Kaggle.
-This repository includes data cleaning, exploratory data analysis (EDA), and insights into trends such as most-watched directors, top-rated films, runtime extremes, and more.
+I found this Letterboxd dataset on Kaggle and, out of curiosity wanted to find out which movies and directors are the most popular, along with other questions I opften wonder about when it comes to films.
+So, in this project, with the help of Google Colab, I use Python to explore and visualize movie review data.
+This repository includes data cleaning, exploratory data analysis (EDA), and insights into various trends.

 ## Dataset
 The dataset contains the following coloumns: